F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

           region: '{{{ REGION }}}'
           bucket: <YOUR_BUCKET_NAME>
   ```
-  3. publish/host the customized runtime-init config file at a location reachable by the BIG-IP at deploy time (ex.
-S3, git, etc.)
+  3. publish/host the customized runtime-init config file at a location reachable by the BIG-IP at deploy time (for example, S3, git, etc.)
   4. Update the **bigIpRuntimeInitConfig** input parameter to reference the URL of the customized configuration file.
   5. Update the **loggingS3BucketName** input parameter with name of your logging destination.
       - An IAM role will be created with permissions to log to that bucket.

-In order to log to another remote destination that may require authentication:
+To log to another remote destination that may require authentication:
   1. edit/modify the `runtime_parameters:` in the runtime-init config file to ADD a secret.
 Example: Add a section below with your `secretId` value.

 ```yaml